MINISTRY OF PETROLEUM & NATURAL GAS

 Rights and Obligations:

-The person receiving the licence will have the same rights and
+- The person receiving the licence will have the same rights and responsibilities as the original licensee under the terms of the licence.

 157. Procedure on Death or Disability of Licensee: